 - 7. Search roommate profiles to see listings from other University students nearby that are in need of housing.
 Message students directly that you think would be a good fit.

 Check the lease to determine whether subletting is allowed and under what conditions.
 If you plan to share an apartment with other roommates at some point, make sure that the lease allows subletting.

 How to Find a Room to Sublet:

 - 1. Read the Steps to Subletting for students that need a room.

-- 4. Make sure your sub-lessor (student currently living in the apartment) has the landlord’s permission to sublet their place.
+- 5. Make sure your sub-lessor (student currently living in the apartment) has the landlord’s permission in writing to sublet their place.